 - Change the mailing address – If you do not live with your loved one, you may want to file a change of address form with the post office so that all mail comes to your address so that you can deal with issues as they arise.

 - Relocate pets – Don’t forget about your loved one’s pets during this time.
 If you cannot give the pet a home, check with friends and other family members for a temporary home until you can make permanent arrangements.
 You also need to check to see if your loved one provided for the continued care of his or her pet in the estate planning documents.

 - Contact Social Security – If you loved one receives Social Security benefits, contact the SSA as soon as possible to stop benefits and arrange for surviving spouse benefits, if applicable.

 - Contact life insurance companies – If your loved one had life insurance, contact the life insurance companies and be prepared to provide certified copies of the death certificate to obtain benefits.

 - Contact a probate attorney – An experienced probate attorney can help you with the paperwork and “red tape” involved in probating an estate when a loved one dies.
 Depending on your loved one’s financial situation and wishes, probating the estate can be complicated, especially if heirs dispute the Will or you are dealing with substantial assets.
 If you feel overwhelmed, we can help.

 Call an Experienced Madison Probate Attorney

-The attorneys of Estate Law Partners, LLC can help you with the probate of your loved one’s estate.
-We represent clients in Madison, Wisconsin and the surrounding areas.
+The attorneys of Estate Law Partners, LLC can help you with the probate of your loved one’s estate in Illinois.
 If you are unable to come into our office, our attorneys will visit with you in your home.
 Contact our office by calling (608) 292-5185 to schedule a consultation or use our online contact form.